mirigi/mirigi.github.io/collections/_features/en/valet-parking.md

 image_credits: '@<a href="https://www.flickr.com/photos/jikatu/">jikatu</a>'
 layout: feature
 keywords: valet parking, car requests, real-time tracking, notifications, convenience, efficiency
-description: Request your car effortlessly with Mirigi's valet parking feature.
+description: "Request and track your car with Mirigi's valet parking feature."
 ---

 **Mirigi's valet parking feature** allows residents to request their car from anywhere, even through Alexa.
 Residents can track their request in **real-time** and receive a notification on their mobile phone when their car is ready, providing them with convenience and peace of mind.